Lima Memorial Health System Logo

 Home Care

 For joint swelling after an injury, apply ice packs to reduce pain and swelling.
+Wrap the ice in a cloth.
+Do not place ice directly on the skin.
 Raise the swollen joint so that it is higher than your heart, if possible.
-For example, if your ankle is swollen, lay down with pillows comfortably placed under your foot so that your ankle and leg are slightly raised.
+For example, if your ankle is swollen, lie down with pillows comfortably placed under your foot so that your ankle and leg are slightly raised.

 If you have arthritis, follow your health care provider's treatment plan.